Context Engineering for AI Agents (2025): Practical Guide

 5. Execution context (current state, constraints, goals)

-Optimizing only #1 (instructions) while ignoring #2-5 is like tuning a car engine while running on flat tires.
+If you only tune #1 (instructions) and ignore the rest, it is like tuning a car engine while the tires are flat.

 The Context Stack (2025 Model)